Robust Bayesian approach for reliability prognosis of nondestructive one-shot devices under cumulative risk model: Data analysis

-For computational convenience, failure times and inspection time points are multiplied by 0.2 and 0.1 for Weibull and Gompertz lifetime distributions, respectively.
-Extensive grid search provides the initial values $(c_0,c_1,g_1,g_2)$ for both lifetime distributions which are given in table \ref{tab6}.
 A bootstrap-based goodness of fit test is conducted with the test statistic given in the equation \eqref{test}.
 The value of test statistics and corresponding p-value for both lifetime distributions are reported in table \ref{tab6}.
 The significant p-values indicate the suitability of both lifetime distributions to the data.

-The optimal choice of tuning parameter is obtained using method described in subsection \eqref{optune}, and value of objective function $\big(\Phi^{(1)}_{\alpha}(\hat{\bm{\theta}})\big)$ by equation \eqref{tune} for a grid of tuning parameters are reported in table \ref{tab7}.
-It is observed that $\alpha_{opt}=0.65$ is the optimal value of tuning parameter.
-Similarly, for Gompertz lifetime distribution optimal choice of tuning parameter observed from table \ref{tab7} is $\alpha_{opt}=0.25$.
-The estimates derived from MLE and MDPDE with $95\%$ asymptotic confidence intervals (CI) are reported in tables \ref{tab8}.
-The estimates derived from BE and RBE with $95\%$ highest posterior density credible interval ((HPD CRI) are reported in tables \ref{tab9} and \ref{tab10}.
-The bootstrap bias (BT Bias) and root mean square of error (RMSE) of the four estimation methods are given in tables \ref{tab11} and \ref{tab12}.
-From these tables, we observe the smaller magnitude of BT bias and RMSE for MDPDE and RBE in classical and Bayesian frameworks respectively.
+The estimates derived from BE and RBE with $95\%$ highest posterior density credible interval ((HPD CRI) along with MLE and MDE with $95\%$ asymptotic confidence intervals (CI) are reported in tables \ref{tab8} and \ref{tab9}.
+It is found that the optimal value of the tuning parameter found through equation \eqref{tune} is $\alpha_{opt}=(0.60, 0.70)$ under Weibull and Gompertz lifetime assumptions, respectively, for the lightbulb data.
+The MDE estimates are obtained at $\alpha_{opt}$ values.
+The bootstrap bias (BT Bias) and bootstrap root mean square of error (BT RMSE) of the estimates are given in table \ref{boot}.
+From this table, we observe a smaller magnitude of BT Bias and BT RMSE for RBE compared to other estimation methods.